groue/GRMustache/guides/templates.md

     - (NSString *)renderObject:(id)object;
     - (NSString *)renderObjects:(id)object, ...;    // nil-terminated list

 The latter method, which takes several arguments, is helpful when several objects should feed the template.
+It actually initializes the rendering [context stack](runtime/context_stack.md) with those objects.

 Partials
 --------